How Much Does It Cost to Get a Car Painted

 Larger vehicles require more paint and labor hours.
 An SUV or pickup can cost 30–50% more than a compact car.

-This size difference directly affects how much does it cost to get a car painted for family vehicles.
-More surface area means more preparation and materials.
+This size difference directly impacts the cost of painting a family car.
+A larger surface area means more preparation and materials.

 2. Paint Type and Color Selection